Historic Third Ward Events - 2018

-This world-class event features an evening of gallery hopping and art viewing beginning Friday, July 26 and continuing during the day on Saturday, July 27.
+This world-class event features an evening of gallery hopping and art viewing beginning at 5pm Friday, April 20 and continuing during the day on Saturday, April 21.

-This summer, the quarterly event showcases 58 venues throughout the downtown Milwaukee area.
+This spring, the quarterly event showcases 47 venues throughout the downtown Milwaukee area.
 Admission is free to all participating venues during event hours listed below.
-Download a participant map here.
-Or view an interactive Google Map (coming soon).

 For Additional Information

 Please call the Historic Third Ward Association at 414.273.1173.

 EAST TOWN PARTICIPANTS

 David Barnett Gallery

 1024 E. State St. (at Prospect Ave.) • 414.271.5058 • davidbarnettgallery.com